About the Project

 - Introduces place making elements that help to define and bring together different areas of our community

-The Gateways Public Art Master Plan will be a blueprint by which to move forward on each of the identified gateways, presenting overall concepts and themes, location and cost analysis and prioritization.
-This is not a design or fabrication opportunity, but concept only.
+"Olympia Crossings - An Art Plan for City Gateways" is the blueprint by which to move forward on each of the identified gateways, presenting overall concepts and themes, location and cost analysis and prioritization.

 The concept for the West Bay Art Crossing site was approved by City Council in January 2019.
 Developed with neighborhood participation, it consists of two sculptures, a 14 foot tall heron and a 7 foot tall salmon, that flank the road.
 Both will be constructed of stainless steel and tempered glass, with internal lights.

 Project artists Lin McJunkin and Milo White have had their work included in the Percival Plinth Project for many years.
 The West Bay Art Crossing is expected to be completed in Fall 2020.

 Northwest wood carver and artist Andrea Wilbur-Sigo has been selected as project artist for the Eastside St. Art Crossing, having been approved by City Council on July 7, 2020.
 Ms. Wilbur-Sigo is an active member of the Squaxin Island Tribe, and her work reflects her heritage and a robust artistic community.